Blog

 For those not aware, it was in single digit temperature territory when the accident occurred.
 It never did get above 18° F yesterday, and while the wind was not fierce, it was definitely lending a strong hand to the chill factor.

 DataCom Inc., along with the vast majority of trades, did not shut her doors during the Covid Pandemic.
 We were considered essential!
-I’m actually quite proud of that!
+(I’m actually quite proud of that!)
 We worked as normally as possible while navigating our way through the various mandates that were thrown up as obstacles.
 That privilege has to be paid for eventually.
 Yesterday’s temperatures reminded me of that.

 While we typically conduct the majority of our work indoors, that does not mean that we do not ever venture outside.
-This inclement weather has already forced us to seek an extension on one project’s completion date.
+This winter's inclement weather has already forced us to seek an extension on one project’s completion date.
 While DataCom employees are able to dress for the cold, the same cannot be said of the cable that we’re installing.
 These brutal temperatures actually freeze the insulated jacket surrounding the cable pairs.
 Pulling them in that condition results in cracks.
 Today’s Cat-6 testing with its’ stringent standards do not allow for cracks in the insulation!
 As such, we’re finding inside work until this cold spell passes.

 11757 Market Street • North Lima, OH 44452